april5622/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+Relational databases are databases that store their data in tables.
+SQL is the standard language used to manage the databases and the data within them.

 - [ ] Why do tables need a `primary key`?

+Each database table needs a primary key because it ensures row-level accessibility.

 - [ ] What is the name given to a table column that references the primary key on another table.

+A foreign key.

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+We would need an intermediary table that holds foreign keys that reference the primary key on the related tables.

 ## Minimum Viable Product